go-vela/site/content/tour/step.md

 A step declaration allows you to provide execution instructions for a pipeline.

-The following step is displaying an example of a minimal configured step for executing a simple echo.
+The following step is displaying an example of a minimal configuration for executing a simple echo linux command.

 The `name:` tag is the unique identifier for the step throughout the lifecycle of the execution.